chantelwetzel-noaa/data_summary/doc/_main.md

 # Dover sole
  The most recent assessment of Dover sole was a full assessment conducted in 2021.
 Across available data, Dover sole have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 219,111 length observations, 87,738 age readings, and 53,248 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 130,130 length observations, 30,358 age readings, and 39,850 otoliths that are available to be aged.
-In California, since 2000, a total of 46,413 length observations, 11,604 age readings, and 8,454 otoliths have been collected In Oregon, since 2000, a total of 58,569 length observations, 10,194 age readings, and 31,396 otoliths have been collected In Washington, since 2000, a total of 25,148 length observations, 8,560 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 46,413 length observations, 11,604 age readings, and 8,454 otoliths have been collected.
+In Oregon, since 2000, a total of 58,569 length observations, 10,194 age readings, and 31,396 otoliths have been collected.
+In Washington, since 2000, a total of 25,148 length observations, 8,560 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 165,963 length observations, 16,922 age readings, and 7,717 otoliths that are available to be aged.